US cities shrouded in toxic haze as reinforcements reach Canada wildfires

 New reinforcements -- from the United States, France and Portugal -- are expected in the hours and days to come.
 More than 12,000 people have been evacuated within the space of a few days.

-The situation remains worrying in several regions, explained Stephane Caron, of SOPFEU.
+The situation remains worrisome in several regions, explained Stephane Caron, of SOPFEU.

 "We are only at the very beginning of this fire season.
 We are now entering the period when usually there are beginning to be larger fires in Quebec," he said.